-We're one year in to our revolution, but it has been 10 years in the planning.
+We're 18 months in to our revolution, but it has been 10 years in the planning.

-We are about to start Autumn calving again and this will be the second year that we leave the calves with their mothers when they are born.
+Spring calving has almost finished and this has been the second year that we have left the calves with their mothers when they are born.
 Not just for 1 to 2 days, which is the norm, but for 5 months.

 It didn't quite work that way.
 Cows are clever.
 They knew that if they just held on to their milk for a little longer then they could keep it for their calf.
 What amazed us most of all about this is that when we milked them they were able to hold on the the most nutritious part of their milk for their calf - the cream, and they gave us semi-skimmed milk!